 Not just for the professionals, the lessons and benefits of sports can be found at all levels.
 Just visit any Catholic school athletic field during the week or even on a Saturday or Sunday when CYO games are played.
 The fraternal bonds enjoyed by those playing, as well as their fans, are just as deep and impressive as anything seen at Camden Yards.

-Speaking of stadiums, I understand that a Baltimore sports tradition since 1918 continues this Thanksgiving at M&T Bank Stadium when Calvert Hall and Loyola’s football teams meet.
+Speaking of stadiums, I understand that a Baltimore sports tradition believed to have begun in 1920 continues this Thanksgiving at M&T Bank Stadium when Calvert Hall and Loyola’s football teams meet.
 This is the one day of the year when the eyes of local sports fans are on two Catholic school teams.
 It is a wonderful tradition and a great day for students, families and alumni of these two Catholic schools.